MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Test_for_Collisions.md

 ## Overview

+Collision detection is a crucial part of almost any game where the game needs to know whether or not two objects are touching.
+Normally, a simple distance ([Vector3.Distance]()) check is sufficient, but when you need to know where they are touching or require more accurate information, that is when collision detection becomes critical.

 ## Detecting Whether Two Models Collide

 1. Track the position of a model as it moves about the game world.